2024 New Investigator Program Request for Proposals

 The PI must dedicate and maintain a minimum five percent full-time equivalent (FTE) professional effort to the project.
 The PI is responsible and accountable for leading and advancing the project as specified in the Memorandum of Understanding.

-Eligible faculty in basic science and clinical science departments across the UW School of Medicine and Public Health are encouraged to apply.
+The committee encourages applications from eligible faculty in basic science and clinical science departments across the UW School of Medicine and Public Health.

 Although Collaborators are not required, up to two may be included on the project.
 Collaborators typically contribute specialized expertise to the project and have more narrowly defined roles than the Principal Investigator.
-Collaborators may have an appointment at any UW System campus or other academic institution; Wisconsin health care system; Medical College of Wisconsin; Wisconsin-based non-profit community organization; 4K-12 school or district; Wisconsin tribal, state or local government entity.
+Collaborators may have an appointment at Universities of Wisconsin, including UW–Madison Extension, Wisconsin Technical College System; Wisconsin Tribal College; Wisconsin health care system; Medical College of Wisconsin; Wisconsin-based non-profit community organization; 4K-12 school or district; Wisconsin tribal, state or local government entity.

 Submission and Review Dates